oktadev/okta-blog/_source/_posts/2020-06-10-crud-entity-framework-core.md

 Otherwise, the user will be presented with a form that allows them to update or create a movie.
 If the user is in update mode then the title isn't editable, but the description is.
 After saving the movie, the user will be redirected to the `Movies/Index` page.

+You can check out the completed code [on GitHub](https://github.com/oktadeveloper/okta-dotnet-efcore-crud-example/tree/master).

 ## Run Your Entity Framework Core Application